Student using recording equipment in the CCIXR Smart Stage In Eldon.ONLY TO BE USED IN REFERENCE TO CCIXR.

 Tips and resources for developing a creative or alternative CV

-In most cases, a typical CV of two pages is what an employer expects, but there are times when presenting your CV in a creative way or alternative format can help you stand out from the crowd.
-If done well, this can show off your creative talents and get you noticed in your desired industry.
+A typical CV of two pages is what an employer expects, but there are times when presenting your CV in a creative way or alternative format can help you stand out from the crowd, especially in creative industries such as design, art and architecture.
+If done well, this can show off your talents and get you noticed in your desired field.

 17/05/2021.B-Roll - day 3 ..All Rights Reserved - Helen Yates- T: +44 (0)7790805960.Local copyright law applies to all print & online usage.
 Fees charged will comply with standard space rates and usage for that country, region or state.

-When to use a creative CV or alternative format
+When to use a creative or alternative CV

 Before applying to any role it is first important to consider whether a ‘creative’ or ‘traditional’ CV would be most effective.
 Some of the questions you may ask include: